 Steps this replaces

 Manual summation of bank and journal entries to verify $0.00 balance.
-Phase 1 calculates running totals automatically and locks the Reconcile button until the balance is exact — no mental arithmetic required.
+Exception Intelligence calculates running totals automatically and locks the Reconcile button until the balance is exact — no mental arithmetic required.

 Quantify